Rosh HaAyin: Municipal leadership

+Voting Patterns

+In the 2022 election, 56 percent of voters in Rosh HaAyin voted for the parties of the right-wing coalition led by Benjamin Netanyahu, while 41 percent voted for the parties of the center-left coalition led by Yair Lapid and 0.1 percent voted for the Arab parties.

 Notable people

 From left to right: Gal Gadot, actress and former Miss Israel 2004; Nadav Argaman, former head of Shin Bet; Benny Gantz, former Chief of the General Staff of the Israel Defense Forces and former Minister of Defense.